DaleMarkie/ModixGamePanel/README.md

 That means:

 - You host everything yourself
-- You own your data and server بالكامل
+- You own your data and server
 - No external services are required

 🚧 Project Scope (Real Talk)